hasseily/kent-grids/README.md

 This test project setup will help to those peoples who are strugging with the SDL2 & SDL2_gfx project build & getting errors or to run any SDL2 programs.

 # Contents
-SDL2 all main headers files
+SDL2 all main headers files,
-SDL2_image
+SDL2_image,
-SDL2_mixer
+SDL2_mixer,
-SDL2_net
+SDL2_net,
-SDL2_ttf
+SDL2_ttf &
 SDL2_gfx

 # How to build this Test Project?